 Creative operations involve work with newly developed departments.
 The same approach taken toward an engineering department isn’t going to work for a design department.
 It’s clear that creative team members need different structures and deadlines within each campaign project.
 Otherwise, teams just won’t function at a high level.

 Take advantage of the fact that a creative team has different ideas in order to succeed.
 As you establish creative operations, ensure they include enough space for different types of members to interact and produce the way that best suits them.
 This is a key component of workflow management and creative teams can have structure without inhibiting creativity.

 A lesser-utilized part of the creative process is setting standards for technology usage.
 To accelerate creative campaigns, dedicate a set portion of time and effort on technology.
-This includes tech disparities.
+This includes concepts such as tech disparities.
 Discover where your creative teams are lacking in technology, then work to close the gap in their processes.